-Work With a Board Certified Criminal Defense Lawyer
+Work With a DUI Lawyer in Phoenix

 Driving in the State of Arizona is a privilege, and one that can be taken away for a variety of reasons.
 The most common reasons for suspension of driving privileges include, failure to pay civil ticket fines, failure to appear in court, and DUI / alcohol related offenses.
 Most people rely on driving for commuting to work, school and to fulfill other personal and family obligations.
 While being unable to drive can create a significant hardship, driving with a suspended or a revoked license is a criminal violation.
 It may seem like a minor offense, but it can remain on your criminal record for the rest of your life.
 This can result in a negative impact on an individual, both personally and professionally.
 If you have been charged with driving on a suspended license, contact a Phoenix DUI lawyer to discuss your rights and options in possibly alleviating a lengthy revocation of your license.

-Mr. Buckallew has defended countless DUI cases in his nearly 20 years of practicing criminal law.
+Mr. Buckallew has defended countless DUI cases in his over 20 years of practicing criminal law.
 He is familiar with the wide and complex array of issues inherent in DUI cases, including the arrest process, the administration of blood alcohol concentration (BAC) tests (including blood, breath and urine testing), case investigation procedures, witness deposition, preparing for and conducting a bench or jury trial, and the various penalties one can be faced with if convicted.
 He is also familiar with the significant consequences as a result of driving with a suspended license due to DUI, as well as helping mitigate the outcome in these types of case.
 If you are facing a driving on suspended license violation, contact the Law Offices of Trent R. Buckallew, PC to discuss your legal options.

 Driving on a Suspended License Penalties